ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 I supply the ESP32 with 5V from a small USB power adapter (phone charger) and connect the ESP32 5V to the PCM board.

-The PCM5102A board has two low drop voltage regulators (one for the analog and one for the digital circuit), you can supply the board with 3.3 or 5V.
+You can supply the PCM5102A board with 3.3 or 5V.
+The PCB has two 3.3V low drop voltage regulators (one for the analog and one for the digital circuit).

 At idle, the ESP32 and PCM5102A together take: 5V * 0.13A = 0.65W